 Be a beaver: We built a set of tongs with paint stirrers, and kids could pretend that was their beaver mouth, and move around “sticks” made with newspaper rolls to build a dam.

-Suspension bridge: Last year, we demo’ed a simple suspension bridge, built with a cardboard deck, string, and paper clips.
-This year’s bridge was more sophisticated.
+Suspension bridge: We demo’ed a simple suspension bridge, built with a cardboard deck, string, and paper clips.
+You can see the first version and the upgrade below.

 If you’re working with 10 – 12 year olds, try this suspension bridge project.